 Neuroscience expert Dario Nardi has conducted brain scans on individuals to test Jung’s theory of cognitive functions.
 He was able to see how the Myers-Briggs personality types showed up uniquely in his brain research.
 You can see a video of a talk he did for Google about this below:

 Every time I’ve used the MBTI® with people it has given me huge insights into how their minds work, how to relate to them, and how to communicate with them.
 I am able to be more accepting and appreciative of others because I’m able to admire their strengths while being more patient with their weaknesses.
 For example, I know that my husband (an ESTP) likes to live in the moment and move through life with a spontaneous sense of adventure.
 When it comes to making a decision, he thinks through things one step at a time and doesn’t think about step C till he’s completed steps A and B. As an INFJ, I like to jump way ahead to the future and then fill in the pieces in an out-of-order fashion on my way there.
 Knowing these things about each other really helps us in our relationship to be understanding and work with each other’s way of thinking.

-It’s easy to get it wrong
+Type is easy to get wrong

-How do I take the test?
+How do I take the MBTI® correctly?

 Secondly, there are a lot of very inaccurate tests available online for free which are not at all in line with the MBTI® theory.
-Unfortunately, the official MBTI® Instrument is something you have to pay for, but with the right information anyone can determine their type without having to spend the money.
-I used to take the free tests and think that they were fine, but after really obsessing about researching the personality test I’ve realized those tests are often false and you really need to understand the functions that Jung originally described to get the right result.
-The best way to understand your type is to study the 8 cognitive functions, which I’ll get more into in another post.
+The official MBTI® Instrument is something you have to pay for, but with the right information, anyone can determine their type without having to spend the money.
+I used to take the free tests and think that they were fine, but after really obsessing about researching the personality test I’ve realized those tests are often false and you really need to understand the cognitive functions that Jung originally described to get the right result.
+The best way to understand your type is to study the 8 cognitive functions or speak to a certified MBTI® practitioner.